agentlang-ai/agentlang-cli/PUBLISHING.md

 git push origin 0.8.9

 # 2. Wait for automated PR creation (~1-2 minutes)

-# 3. Review the auto-generated PR with CHANGELOG and version updates
+# 3. Review and merge the auto-generated PR

-# 4. Merge the PR
-# 5. Package automatically publishes to npm
+# 4. Package automatically publishes to npm and creates GitHub Release
 ```

 ### Benefits